 Medical and academic leadership

-- Previously, he was director of interventional cardiology with UMass Memorial Health Care and a professor of medicine and cell biology at the University of Massachusetts School of Medicine.
+- Previously, he directed interventional cardiology at UMass Memorial Health Care and was a professor of medicine and cell biology at the University of Massachusetts School of Medicine.

 - Mark is an internationally known expert in platelet physiology and thrombosis and has published many articles in major journals, including Proceedings of the National Academy of Sciences, Circulation, The Journal of Experimental Medicine and Journal of American College of Cardiology.
 He has presented at major international scientific meetings, and he is included in the Castle Connolly and the U.S. News and World Report Top Doctor lists.

 Mark trained in cardiovascular medicine at the Johns Hopkins School of Medicine and in internal medicine at the Brigham and Women's Hospital, and he was named a John A. Hartford Scholar at Harvard Medical School.
 Mark received all his education at Emory University, graduating with his M.D. (summa cum laude), M.B.A, and B.A. (magna cum laude) in mathematics.
 He is a fellow of the American College of Cardiology, the American Heart Association, and the American College of Physician Executives.